-If you notice damp spots in your basements, try to mop them up if you can.
+If you notice damp spots in your basement, try to mop them up if you can.
 Then, monitor the spots to see if they grow back.
-Because basements are below the ground, moisture from the dirt outside can sometimes seep in.
+Because basements are below the ground, moisture from outside can sometimes seep in.

 Mold loves to grow in dark, moist places.
 When you notice mold growing on walls, you’ll want to take care of it right away.
 Try to kill the mold with chemical cleaners, and then try to find the source of the mold.